onflow/cadence/docs/language.md

 // the function and also in a function call, so no argument label is given,
 // and the parameter name is required as the argument label in a function call.
 //
-fun send(from sendingAccount: Account, to receivingAccount: Account, amount: Int) {
+fun send(from senderAddress, to receivingAddress: Address, amount: Int) {
     // The function code is omitted for brevity.
     // ...
 }

-// Declare a constant which refers to the sending account.
+// Declare a constant which refers to the sending account's address.
 //
 // The initial value is omitted for brevity.
 //
-let sender: Account = // ...
+let sender: Address = // ...

-// Declare a constant which refers to the receiving account.
+// Declare a constant which refers to the receiving account's address.
 //
 // The initial value is omitted for brevity.
 //
-let receiver: Account = // ...
+let receiver: Address = // ...

 // Call the function named `send`.
 //